flancian/garden/dementia.md

-- Related to [[info hazard]] I believe, in the sense that learning more about the nature of dementia as it
+- Could be seen as an [[info hazard]] I believe, in the sense that learning more about the nature of dementia as it seems to "curse" some humans and animals